MERMAID: Memory-Enhanced Retrieval and Reasoning with Multi-Agent Iterative Knowledge Grounding for Veracity Assessment

-To address these challenges, we propose \ourmethod, a joint retrieval-reasoning, memory-enhanced multi-agent framework for veracity assessment (Figure~\ref{fig:previous}).
-Unlike prior agent-based pipelines that treat retrieval as a stateless or isolated component, \ourmethod\ tightly integrates the retrieval step into the LLM’s reasoning process and introduces a persistent memory for cross-claim evidence reuse.
-The framework orchestrates specialized LLM agents equipped with tool-use capabilities and a structured memory module that stores the retrieved evidence to enable cross-claim reuse.
-Specifically, the ``decomposer'' agent parses the input claim into structured knowledge, including a lightweight knowledge graph and topical context, which conditions the retrieval and reasoning step.
-Then an “Executor” agent performs an interactive Reasoning-Action loop~\cite{yao2022react}, interleaving step-by-step logical reasoning with iterative search actions, to gather evidence and determine the claim’s veracity.
-During this process, retrieved evidence is stored in a long-term evidence memory module and can be recalled for related claims.
-By retaining and reusing evidence, \ourmethod\ avoids redundant retrieval and repeated reasoning, thereby enabling more efficient verification.
-Moreover, the explicit reasoning–action trace improves transparency and interpretability compared to existing veracity assessment pipelines.
+To address these challenges, we propose \ourmethod, a memory-enhanced multi-agent framework that jointly performs retrieval and reasoning for veracity assessment (Figure~\ref{fig:previous}). \ourmethod\ tightly integrates retrieval into the agent's reasoning loop, enabling more effective agentic thinking, and introduces a persistent evidence memory module that allows the agent to leverage previously acquired knowledge.
+The framework orchestrates specialized LLM agents with a structured memory module and a modular, protocol-based toolset that standardizes communication between agents and external knowledge sources.
+This tool-use design is domain-agnostic: new verification tools can be integrated by wrapping them in a compliant specification, making \ourmethod\ readily applicable to veracity assessment tasks across diverse domains.
+Specifically, a Decomposer parses each claim into structured representations (e.g., lightweight triplets and topical context) that condition subsequent retrieval and reasoning.
+An Executor then performs interactive, step-by-step reasoning within an iterative search loop to gather evidence and determine veracity.
+Crucially, retrieved evidence is written to long-term memory and can be selectively recalled for related future claims.
+The memory module adopts an entity-anchored hybrid recall strategy that first performs lexical matching and then applies semantic similarity re-ranking, improving coverage while reducing redundant retrieval steps.
+By retaining and recalling evidence, \ourmethod\ enables more efficient verification.
+Finally, the explicit agent trajectories provide transparency and interpretability compared to pipelines that expose only a final prediction.

-We evaluate the proposed framework using several state-of-the-art LLMs, including the GPT, LLaMA, and Qwen families, on five datasets spanning diverse domains and claim types.
-Experimental results demonstrate that \ourmethod\ achieves state-of-the-art performance on all datasets.
-Furthermore, the Memory module effectively reduces the number of search operations.